The All-Weather Putting Green

 The artificial putting green at Silvermere is made from a high specification nylon material, offering a much truer pace for putting practice.
 Sand is worked into the nylon fibres to provide a realistic look but most importantly a pure putting experience.
 This facility is also floodlit, allowing you to practice late in to the evening.
 And what is better, it’s completely free of charge to use.

-As a facility we have made a decision to use this investment as an opportunity to raise funds for a selected charity and as of 1st August 2019 we are supporting The Giant Pledge who are raising vital funds for the Royal Marsden Cancer Charity.
+As a facility we made a decision to use this investment in the new putting green as an opportunity to raise funds for a selected charity and as of 1st May 2023 we are supporting The Lucy Rayner Foundation who provide a range of mental health support services throughout Surrey.

 If you like the facility, we encourage visitors to make a contribution in the donation post on the putting green, will recommend a voluntary £1 donation.